When to eat

 Eating many smaller meals a day

 This is the other method of eating on the chopping block.
 The idea behind eating many small meals a day is that people feel they will be hungry often if they wait around for a while and don't eat food.
 Instead of running to junk food or snacking on something they shouldn't, they instead plan on eating multiple small meals every two to three hours and this will cut down on total calorie intake and give them a fighting chance in weight and fat loss.
-Preparations have to be made in advance as you can't just wing six or seven meals a day, so if you like the idea of planning out your meals in
+Preparations have to be made in advance as you can't just wing six or seven meals a day, so if you like the idea of planning out your meals in advance this is the method for you.

 How does this style of eating measure up to IF?
 Again we're going to reiterate the point that neither method is better or worse.
 Some people prefer to make multiple small meals and snacks to keep their hands busy and to give them the mental idea that they aren't full.
 Others prefer to eat one big meal a day and that's just fine as well.
 Neither method will prove to be better than another and unless a breakthrough scientific study comes out after the time of this writing that proves contrary to that statement then this debate should cease.
 How often you eat doesn't matter, it's how much.